BGI-flexlab/cromwell/README.md

 # Command Line Usage

-To run Cromwell, first run the JAR file with no arguments:
+For built-in documentation of Cromwell command line usage, run the Cromwell JAR file with no arguments:

 ```
 $ java -jar cromwell-<versionNumber>.jar